Rational points of bounded height and the Weil restriction: Introduction

 The layout of this paper is as follows.
 In Section \ref{Sec:Weil} we recall certain facts about the Weil restriction and also define the Weil restriction of a line bundle.
 Section \ref{Sec:adelic} contains various results on adelically metrised line bundles and height functions, and we also define the Weil restriction of an adelically metrised line bundle.
 We finish the paper by proving our main theorems in Section \ref{Sec:Manin}, together with the fact that Peyre's conjectural constant is compatible with the Weil restriction.

 \textbf{Acknowledgments:} The majority of this work was completed whilst the author was working at l'Institut de Math\'{e}matiques de Jussieu and supported by ANR PEPR.
-The author would like to thank Tim Browning, Tomer Schlank and Emmanuel Peyre for numerous useful comments and ideas.
+The author would like to thank Tim Browning, Marc Hindry, Emmanuel Peyre and Tomer Schlank for useful comments and ideas.